iraj465/Boto-S3-tests/README.md

 $ pip install -r requirements.txt

 ```
+* Copy `.env.example` to `.env` or create your own `.env` and fill in the credentials as given in `.env.example`

-Runs tests for Boto3 SDK by running:
+* Runs tests for Boto3 SDK by running:
 ```bash
 coverage run --source boto3/ -m pytest boto3/tests_s3.py
 ```

-Runs tests for Boto2 SDK by running:
+* Runs tests for Boto2 SDK by running:
 ```bash
 coverage run --source boto2/ -m pytest boto2/tests_s3.py
 ```

-Run the following command to generate coverage report:
+* Run the following command to generate coverage report:
 ```bash
 coverage report
 ```

-Run the following command to generate coverage report in html(for website viewing):
+* Run the following command to generate coverage report in html(for website viewing):
 ```bash
 coverage html
 ```